cloudsimplus/cloudsimplus/README.md

 # Contributing

 If you desire to contribute to the project, you are welcome.
 However, make sure to read the [contribution guide](CONTRIBUTING.md) before you start.
-If you just want to request a feature or report an issue, feel free to use the [create a ticket here](https://github.com/manoelcampos/cloudsim-plus/issues).
+If you just want to request a feature or report an issue, feel free to [create a ticket here](https://github.com/manoelcampos/cloudsim-plus/issues).

 <p align="right"><a href="#top">:arrow_up:</a></p>